dakivara/pgcrud/docs/getting-started/read.md

 ## Having

-Similar to the `where` parameter you can pass a comparison expression to the `having` parameter.
+The `having` parameter is used to filter records after they have been aggregated with the `group_by` parameter.
+Similar to the `where` parameter, it accepts a comparison expression as input.

 === "sync"